Jason Heyward: Professional career

-Minor leagues (2007–09)

-GCL Braves, Danville, Rome, and Myrtle Beach (2007–08)
+Draft and minor leagues

+Heyward was the 14th overall selection by Atlanta in the 2007 Major League Baseball draft.
+Despite signing a National Letter of Intent with UCLA, he chose professional baseball over college and signed a contract with the team worth $1.7 million.

-At age 17, Heyward started his professional career in Minor League Baseball in the Braves' system.
+At age 17, Heyward began his professional career in Minor League Baseball in the Braves' system.
 He played for both the Gulf Coast League Braves and the Danville Braves of the Appalachian League in 2007.
 He homered in his first professional game.
-In 12 minor league contests in 2007, he batted .302 with one home run and six runs batted in (RBIs).
-He split the next season with Class-A Rome of the South Atlantic League (SAL) and Advanced-A Myrtle Beach of the Carolina League.
+In 12 minor league contests in 2007, he batted .302 with one home run and six RBIs.
+In 2007, Baseball America selected Heyward as the Braves' top overall prospect and the organization's best power hitter; it cited Heyward as having the best strike zone discipline and excelling at multiple other skills.

-Beginning the season with Rome, Heyward batted .330 (33-for-100) in April 26 games to go with three home runs, 16 RBI, and seven stolen bases (SB).
-He was subsequently named the club's Player of the Month.
-In each month that followed, he also batted over .300, except for July: .345 in May, .315 in June, .250 in July, and .386 in August.
-From May 7–19, he put together a season-high 11-game hitting streak, batting .386 with five doubles (2B) and two home runs.
-He drove in a season-high five runs on June 30 against Columbus to go with three hits, including a home run.

-While playing for Rome, Heyward authored 42 multi-hit games, including two four-hit games.
+Heyward split the 2008 season between Single-A Rome of the South Atlantic League (SAL) and High-A Myrtle Beach of the Carolina League.
+He was named the club's Player of the Month in April.
+While playing for Rome, Heyward had 42 multi-hit games, including two four-hit games.
 He finished in the top three in nine offensive categories for the club.
-He batted .351 (33-for-94) off left-handed pitchers (LHP) with four home runs and .315 (112-for-355) with seven home runs against right-handed pitchers (RHP).
-His season totals with the club included a .323 batting average (third in the SAL), .388 on-base percentage (OBP, fourth), 88 runs scored (fifth), and an .874 on-base plus slugging percentage (OPS, sixth).

-The Braves promoted him to Myrtle Beach on August 25, where he played seven more games.
-With four hits in 22 AB, his average was .182.
-There, he added four RBI.
-Between the two clubs, his .316 batting average led the Braves' minor league system, 91 runs ranked second, 29 doubles and 149 hits both ranked fifth, and six triples and .854 OPS both ranked sixth.
-He also totaled 15 stolen bases.

-More awards followed the 2008 season.
-Baseball America named Heyward the South Atlantic League's Most Outstanding Prospect, Top Batting Prospect, and Most Exciting Player.
+The Braves promoted Heyward to Myrtle Beach on August 25, 2008.
+He played seven games there.
+Following the 2008 season, Baseball America named Heyward the South Atlantic League's Most Outstanding Prospect, Top Batting Prospect, and Most Exciting Player.
 He was also a Baseball America All-Star for the entire minor leagues, Mid- and Post-Season All-Star, Low-Class A All-Star, and the Braves' second-best prospect.
 MLB.com named him the third-best overall minor league prospect.
 ESPN.com named him the minor leagues' best corner outfield prospect, the #1 Atlanta prospect, and third-overall minor-league prospect.